tsackton/taelgar/_MoC/Templates and Scripts/Substitution Tokens.md

 * L or l, only or exclude locations
 * I or i, only or exclude items
 * O or o, only or exclude organizations
+* ! if set, will override the format specifier from the whereabouts line, so if you have a wHome like "The <current:3!>" and the whereabouts line has "formatSpecifier: 10" you get 3 not 10

 **Linking**
 * n, never link